 The cost of the cameras is INR 50 in addition.

-Certain formalities are necessary to be checked upon: •Domestic tourists must obtain the inner line permit from the local government. •Foreign tourists are required to register at Foreigners Registration Office (FRO) of the residential district within 24 hours of the arrival.
+Certain formalities are necessary to be checked upon: •Domestic tourists must obtain the inner line permit from the local government. •Foreign tourists are required to register at the Foreigners Registration Office (FRO) of the residential district within 24 hours of the arrival.

 Schedule & Events at the Hornbill Festival